Jereed

-Jereed (also jerreed, jerid, or jerrid; Cirit) is a traditional Turkish equestrian team sport played outdoors on horseback in which the objective is to score points by throwing a blunt wooden javelin at opposing team's horsemen.
+Jereed, known by the name Equestrian Javelin (also jerreed, jerid, or jerrid; Cirit) is a traditional Turkish equestrian team sport played outdoors on horseback in which the objective is to score points by throwing a blunt wooden javelin, or stick, at opposing team's horsemen.
 Played by Turkic peoples in Central Asia as the essential sporting and ceremonial game, it was brought to Anatolia during the westward migration in the beginning of the 11th century.

 History

 Horses have been essential and even sacred animals for Turks living as nomadic tribes in the Central Asian steppes.
 Turks were born, grew up, lived, fought and died on horseback.
 So became jereed the most important sporting and ceremonial game of Turkish people.
 The term itself is an Arabic word (جريد) that refers to a javelin or stick made from stripped palm fronds.